 Sweet Potato Fries vs. Regular Fries

-Sweet potatoes are often eaten in place of french fries, because they are viewed as a "health food".
+Sweet potatoes are often eaten in place of french fries because they are viewed as a "health food".
 Is this really a healthy substitution?
-Here's the facts on sweet potato fries vs. regular fries:
+Here are the facts on sweet potato fries vs. regular fries:

 - There is a higher amount of Vitamin A and Vitamin C found in sweet potato fries vs. french fries which contain a very small amount of Vitamin C and no Vitamin A.

 - French fries are often fried in a fryer which can add a lot of unhealthy fats.
 These sweet potato fries are baked coated in olive oil - this is a healthier source of fat.